 See some caves.
 One of my favourites is Poole’s Cavern, it’s spookily divine, spectacular and takes you to another world.
 Our tour guide was very interesting and knowledgeable too and made a memorable hour away from the outside world above.
 It’s based in Buxton, famous for it’s springs and a nice little town to wander around.

 Get lost, drive by and shoot.
 No, not animals or humans.
 That would be revolting.
 I am talking about the digital kind of shooting.
 I can’t tell you how many times we’ve driven around and I’ve shouted ‘STOP’, only to get out to get those perfect photographs and take in the atmosphere.
 Just driving, walking or cycling around, you’ll see this for yourself.
 This is actually how we spend the majority of our time when exploring this wonderful place.
 You can come here a million times, but it would still be possible to get lost and unearth something totally new.
 And then do it again five minutes later.

 Swim in one of the natural swimming spots.
 We have found most of these just randomly wandering, and unfortunately couldn’t point you back in the direction now as I have no idea where they are!
 However, the Wild Swimming website is a great resource and even gives levels of safety and cleanliness.

-Do you have anything in particular you’d like to ask about the Peak District? , Talk to me – I want to hear from you!
+As you know I am a spring chicken at this blogging lark, as such there isn’t much content, yet!
+As my blog grows, keep your eyes peeled for more detailed posts past and future trips Do you have anything in particular you’d like to ask about the Peak District?
+Contact me, share me, talk to me – I want to hear from you!